 #> # pres_nmar <dbl>, tamin <dbl>, ta <dbl>, tamax <dbl>, tpr <dbl>,

-#> # stddv <dbl>, inso <dbl>, tss5cm <dbl>, pacutp <dbl>, tss20cm <dbl>
+#> # stddv <dbl>, inso <dbl>, tss5cm <dbl>, pacutp <dbl>, tss20cm <dbl>… and spatial!

-.
-The coordinate reference system (CRS) used is EPSG 4326, that correspond to the World Geodetic System (WGS) and return coordinates in latitude/longitude (unprojected coordinates):
+Another major change in v1.0.0 is the ability to return information in spatial sf format using return_sf = TRUE.
+The coordinate reference system (CRS) used is EPSG 4326, which corresponds to the World Geodetic System (WGS) and returns coordinates in latitude/longitude (unprojected coordinates):

 # run install.packages("sf") for installation